The Local Area

 The Valley of Rocks

-A short walk from the hotel, along the coast path, leads you to the enigmatic Valley of Rocks.
+A short walk from the guest house, either along the coast path or through the back of the town, leads you to the enigmatic Valley of Rocks.
 This is where the Romantics, Coleridge, Wordsworth and Shelley, are said to have drawn inspiration for their poetry and ballads.